 Ms. Gilden’s executive committee roles include other high-profile cases: Global Crossing Securities Litigation (settlements of $448 million) and the Merrill Lynch Analyst cases ($125 million settlement), as well as on the litigation team of the Waste Management Litigation ($220 million settlement).
 Under her leadership, her former firm was an active member of the litigation teams in the AOL Time Warner Securities litigation ($2.5 billion settlement), CMS Securities Litigation ($200 million settlement) and the Salomon Analyst Litigation/In re AT&T ($75 million settlement).
 Further, Ms. Gilden was lead counsel in an opt-out securities litigation action in connection with the McKesson/HBOC merger, Pacha, et al. v.
 McKesson Corporation, et al., which settled for a substantial, confidential sum.

 Ms. Gilden has earned the trust of her clients, who know she will go to the mat for them, tenaciously advocating for them from start to finish in their cases.
 She draws respect from colleagues, as well as adversaries who perennially have placed her in the highest ranks of the profession, including being named an Illinois Super Lawyer repeatedly over the last 10 years, “Pension Fund Attorney of the Year, Illinois” by the Global Corporate International Magazine in 2014 and 2015 and being recognized for Excellence in Law by the Worldwide Registry.
 In 2016, she was recognized by the Women in Wealth Awards as a winner in the category of "Best in Securities Litigation Law - Illinois & Excellence Award for Investor Protection Law."
 She has also been featured on the cover of the Chicago Lawyer in connection with a feature article on securities class actions.
 She is a much sought-after speaker at legal and pension fund conferences and has been frequently quoted in the national media on market scandals, recent developments and trends in securities law and high profile securities fraud cases.
-Ms. Gilden is rated AV Preeminent™ by Martindale-Hubbell.
+Ms. Gilden is rated AV Preeminent™ by Martindale-Hubbell in its judicial and peer-review ratings for the highest level of professional excellence.

 Ms. Gilden served as the first (and to this day, only) woman President of the National Association of Shareholder and Consumer Attorneys, the preeminent trade association for securities class action attorneys, as well as the organization’s first woman Treasurer.
 As President of NASCAT, Ms. Gilden made repeated visits to Capitol Hill advocating for strong investor protection.
 She also engaged in outreach to the institutional investor community on needed reforms to reverse the erosion of investor rights.
 Under Ms. Gilden’s leadership, NASCAT also filed amicus briefs in connection with major securities cases before the Supreme Court and other courts.
 Prior to becoming President, she served as the President-Elect.
 She continues to serve on NASCAT’s Executive Committee.